 A risk report is a key project management document that provides information about overall project risk.
 It is an output of the risk identification process, and it is a commonly used project artifact, especially as a part of the uncertainty performance domain.

-The risk report should include a description of the risk, the likelihood of it occurring, and the impact it would have on the project if it did occur.
-It is important to create a risk report that is accurate and up-to-date, so that project managers can make informed decisions about how to best manage risk.
+The risk report must include a detailed explanation of the risk, the likelihood of it happening, and the impact it would have if it did happen.
+It is imperative to create a comprehensive report that is accurate and up-to-date to enable project managers to make a sound decision concerning how to most responsibly manage risk.

 It contains summary information about individual risks, except for general project risk.
 Risk reports create input to all risk management processes in the risk management knowledge area and provide information for these processes.